ugeneunipro/docs/content/workflow-designer/workflow-samples/ngs/serial-ngs-reads-classification.md

     **MAXINFO**

     This step performs an adaptive quality trim, balancing the benefits of retaining longer reads against the costs of retaining bases with errors.
-See [Trimmomatic manual](http://www.usadellab.org/cms/uploads/supplementary/Trimmomatic/TrimmomaticManual_V0.32.pdf) for details.
+See the [Trimmomatic manual](http://www.usadellab.org/cms/uploads/supplementary/Trimmomatic/TrimmomaticManual_V0.32.pdf) for details.

     Input the following values:

     *   Target length: the read length which is likely to allow the location of the read within the target sequence.
 Extremely short reads, which can be placed into many different locations, provide little value.
-Typically, the length would be in the order of 40 bases, however, the value also depends on the size and complexity of the target sequence.
+Typically, the length would be in the order of 40 bases; however, the value also depends on the size and complexity of the target sequence.
     *   Strictness: the balance between preserving as much read length as possible vs. removal of incorrect bases.
-A low value of this parameter (0.8) favours read correctness.
+A low value of this parameter (0.8) favors read correctness.

     **MINLEN**